 DSTU 1103 Strategies for Success 3 cr.
-Sem: F/S/Su 3 Lec.
-Hrs./week

 This course is designed to help students improve skills for academic success.
 Specific learning and organization topics will include but are not limited to: time/priority management, study techniques, motivation, goal setting and decision making, critical thinking skills, learning styles, stress management, career planning, interpersonal skills, and financial literacy.